-Loki’s Garage is a delicious way to start your culinary and wine tour along the Naramata Bench.
+Gratify Foods is a delicious way to start your culinary and wine tour in Penticton before you head out along the Naramata Bench.

-If you’re wanting to explore this itinerary by bike, stop in and rent an e-bike from Pedego Penticton, right around the corner from Loki’s!
+If you’re wanting to explore this itinerary by bike, stop in and rent an e-bike from Pedego Penticton, just down the street and around the corner from Gratify Foods!
 An e-bike is a great way to explore the KVR and Naramata Bench.

-Other options for e-bike rentals include Hoodoo Adventures, Velo Volt Mobile E-Bike Rentals, Penticton Bike Rentals, Freedom Bike Shop, and Penticton E-Kruise.
+Other options for e-bike rentals include Hoodoo Adventures, Penticton E-Kruise, Epic Cycling, Penticton Bike Rentals, and Freedom Bike Shop.

 Fun fact: If you’ve had so much fun riding you’ve decided you want your own e-bike, they also sell Pedego E-Bikes, with 18 models to choose from, and they offer free test rides!